bitcoin-computer/docs/Library/tutorial.md

 ## Updating a Smart Object

 Smart objects can be updated through function calls (because it is not possible to assign to a property of a smart object directly).
-When a function is called, the output representing the smart object before the function call is spent, and a new unspent output (utxo) representing the object after the call is created; this transaction is then broadcasted.
+When a function is called, the output representing the smart object before the function call is spent, and a new unspent output (UTXO) representing the object after the call is created; this transaction is then broadcasted.
 Note that it is necessary to ``await`` on function calls as broadcasting a transaction is an asynchronous operation.

 ```javascript
 await a.post('Hi!')